-NOTE: The following errors can be generated from the designated PLC, are monitored by the C-more touch panel, and displayed on the touch panel's screen as a hexadecimal value in panel error code PLC-499 message, if active.
+NOTE: The following errors can be generated from the designated PLC, are monitored by the C-more HMI, and are displayed on the attached screen as a hexadecimal value in panel error code PLC-496 message, if active.
 Please refer to the PLC manufacturer's documentation for additional information.

-PLC Errors for Allen-Bradley EtherNet/IP Protocol -Encapsulation Errors (Error code 0xaaaaaa returned from the PLC.)
-Panel Error Code PLC-496 Hex Value Description 0x00000001 The sender issued an invalid or unsupported encapsulation command.
+PLC Errors for Allen-Bradley EtherNet/IP Protocol -Encapsulation Errors (Error code 0xaaaaaaaa returned from the PLC) Panel Error Code PLC-496 Hex Value Description 0x00000001 The sender issued an invalid or unsupported encapsulation command.
 0x00000002 Insufficient memory resources in the receiver to handle the command.
 You can get this error if the 1761-NET-ENI cannot connect to the PLC serially.
 0x00000003 Poorly formed or incorrect data in the data portion of the encapsulation message.
-0x00000004 - 0x00000063 Reserved for legacy (Rockwell Automation).
-0x00000064 An originator used an invalid session handle when sending an encapsulation message to the target.
+0x00000004 - 0x0000063 Reserved for legacy (Rockwell Automation).
+0x00000064 An orginator used an invalid session handle when sending an encapsulation message to the target.
 0x00000065 The target received a message of invalid length.
-0x00000066 - 0x00000068 Reserved for legacy (Rockwell Automation).
+0x00000066 - 0x0000068 Reserved for legacy (Rockwell Automation).
 0x00000069 Unsupported encapsulation protocol revision.
 0x0000006a - 0x0000ffff Reserved for future expansion.

-PLC Errors for Allen-Bradley EtherNet/IP Protocol - CIP Errors (Error code 0xaaaaaa returned from the PLC.)
-Panel Error Code PLC-497 Hex Value Description 0x010100 Connection Manager: Connection in Use or Duplicate Forward Open.
+PLC Errors for Allen-Bradley EtherNet/IP Protocol - CIP Errors (Error code 0xaaaaaaaa returned from the PLC) Panel Error Code PLC-497 Hex Value Description 0x010100 Connection Manager: Connection in Use or Duplicate Forward Open.
 0x010103 Connection Manager: Transport Class and Trigger combination not supported.
 0x010106 Connection Manager: Ownership Conflict.
 0x010107 Connection Manager: Connection not found at target application.
 0x010108 Connection Manager: Invalid connection type (problem with type or priority).
 0x010109 Connection Manager: Invalid connection size.
 0x010110 Connection Manager: Device not configured.
 0x010111 Connection Manager: RPI not supported.
 Could also be problem with inactivity timeout.
 0x010113 Connection Manager: Connection Manager cannot support any more connections.
 0x010114 Connection Manager: Either the vendor ID or the Product Code in the key segment did not match the device.
 0x010115 Connection Manager: Product Type in the key segment did not match the device.
 0x010116 Connection Manager: Major or minor revision information in the key segment did not match the device.
-0x010117 Connection Manager: Invalid connection point.
-0x010118 Connection Manager: Invalid configuration format.
-0x010119 Connection Manager: Connection request fails since there is no controlling connection currently open.
-0x01011a Connection Manager: Target application cannot support any more connections.
-0x01011b Connection Manager: RPI is smaller than the Production Inhibit Time.
-0x010203 Connection Manager: Connection cannot be closed since the connection has timed out.